phelipetls/blog/content/posts/demystifying-git-rebase/index.md

 - edit a commit message.
 - delete a commit.

-This is most commonly used to tidy up the commit history, whatever the reason.
+This is most commonly used to tidy up the commit history.
+And that's it, that's the major reason why I use rebase, to organize my commit history.

-In this blog post, I'll try to explain my mental model of rebase and how I use it with examples.
+In this blog post, I'll try to explain what rebase is with examples of how I use it daily.

 # Understanding `git rebase`